sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

       :retval NULL: under some conditions.
       :retval NULL: under some other conditions as well.

+   .. rst:directive:option:: single-line-parameter-list
+      :type: no value

+      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`c_maximum_signature_line_length` and
+      :confval:`maximum_signature_line_length`.

+      .. versionadded:: 6.2

 .. rst:directive:: .. c:macro:: name
                    .. c:macro:: name(arg list)

    Describes a C macro, i.e., a C-language ``#define``, without the replacement text.

+   In the description of a macro you can use the same info fields as for the :rst:dir:`c:function` directive.

+   .. versionadded:: 3.0
+      The function style variant.

    .. rst:directive:option:: single-line-parameter-list
       :type: no value